Spatial Association Between Near-Misses and Accident Blackspots in Sydney, Australia: A Getis-Ord $G_i^*$ Analysis: Results

 \subsection{Identification and Classification of Near-Miss Hotspots}

-This analysis investigates the spatial relationship between potential traffic conflicts, represented by high G-force events (High-G, $n=23,999$), and realized harm, represented by reported crash locations (Crashes, $n=3,638$).
+This analysis investigates the spatial relationship between potential traffic conflicts, represented by high G-force events (High-G, $n=24,137$), and realized harm, represented by reported crash locations (Crashes, $n=3,638$).
 The study area was divided into a regular grid with 400m x 400m cells.

-To understand the spatial concordance or discordance between these indicators, a Bivariate Local Moran's I (LISA) analysis was conducted.
+To understand the spatial concordance or discordance between these indicators, a LISA analysis was conducted.
 This spatially correlates the counts of High-G events with the counts of reported Crashes within the same grid cell system (using Queen contiguity weights).
 The analysis identifies locations where the local concentration of High-G events significantly aligns (or fails to align) with the local concentration of Crashes.
 Based on the LISA results (significant at $p < 0.05$), grid cells were classified into distinct spatial relationship categories.
-These classifications reveal distinct spatial patterns based on the Bivariate Local Moran's I (LISA) analysis comparing crash counts and high G-force (High-G) event counts within 400m grid cells (Table~\ref{tab:lisa_groups_results}):
+These classifications reveal distinct spatial patterns comparing crash counts and high G-force (High-G) event counts within 400m grid cells (Table~\ref{tab:lisa_groups_results}):